NagaSatyaSaiPavirala/AMMA/README.md

   - Firestore for user collection creation
 - Communication:
   - SMTP for sending emails
-- Language Translation:
+- Language Translation API:
-  - Google Translate for translating large amounts of text into different languages
+  - Google Translate API for translating large amounts of text into different languages

 ## Dependencies
 - For database (firebase and firestore):